lazyparser/gsoc2013/proposal.md

 Then use this information to reduce and improve IonMonkey's compilation by filtering out branches which are infrequently used.

+## Project Proposal
 ### Introduction
 Profile Guided Optimizations have been adopted by modern compilers, such as LLVM and many JIT compilers in Java Virtual Machines.
-Lots of optimizations can benefit from the profiling data to generate faster codes.
+Lots of optimizations can benefit from the profiling data to generate faster and smaller codes.
+SpiderMonkey is able to collect some sorts of profiling information during the execution of JavaScript programs.
+For example, the interpreter and the baseline compiler gather each variable's type information, which is used in multiple optimizations in IonMonkey, SpiderMoneky's newest method-based Just-In-Time compiler.

-Currently IonMonkey lacks the mechanism to gather branch profiling information and has to use heuristics to guess the probability of each conditional jump.
+Currently SpiderMonkey lacks the mechanism to obtain branch profiling information and has no heuristic to guess the probability of each conditional jump.
-These heuristics are usually conservative and may block further (aggressive) optimization opportunities.
+Basic blocks could not be removed unless IonMonkey can prove that they are not reachable.

-By introducing the branch profiling data IonMonkey can aggressively remove the infrequently used basic blocks and therefore simplify subsequent analyses like type inference and alias analysis.
+By introducing the branch profiling data IonMonkey has the ability to aggressively remove the infrequently used basic blocks and therefore simplify subsequent analyses like type inference and alias analysis.
 Nicolas Pierron, an IonMonkey developer, suggested that other optimizations such as GVN & LICM might benefit from the profiling information even if branches were not removed.

+The main difference between the Unreachable Code Elimination (UCE) and our method is that UCE guarantees the remove of branches are safe, while the branches removed in our method might be accessed under particular circumstances.

 ### Project scope
 Ideally, all analyses and optimizations existing in IonMonkey might benefit